alefragnani/vscode-read-only-indicator/README.md

 * Define how much information is displayed in the Status Bar indicator
     ```json
-    "fileAccess.uiMode": "complete" // or "simple"
+    "fileAccess.uiMode": "complete" // or "simple" or "iconOnly"
     ```

 * Hides the Status Bar indicator when the file is Writeable